Do you want a wedding that doesn’t feel like a performance where everyone is looking at you?

 Pros: Secluded Secret Beach couples often have to themselves, varied views and rugged ocean landscapes, relatively easy hike

-Cons: Not accessible to those with mobility issues, and the secret beach is a little hard to find so having a guide is useful
+To note: Not accessible to those with mobility issues, and the secret beach is a little hard to find so having a guide is useful

 Do you want that iconic east coast lighthouse experience?
 Peggy’s Cove is one of the most beautifully rugged views in Nova Scotia.